State-dependent recruitment of adhesion molecules enables perfect stabilization in cell-adhesion models: Results

 \subsection{Broad range of perfect stabilization}

-The condition for perfect stabilization can be visualized graphically by crossings of the numerically calculated functions $k^{\to b_\mathrm{u}}$ and $k^{\to a}$, which yields $\Bar{h}_{\mathrm{p}}$; see inset of Fig.~\ref{fig:phase-plot}~(c).
+The condition for perfect stabilization can be visualized graphically by crossings of the numerically calculated functions $k^{\to b_\mathrm{u}}$ and $k^{\to a}$, which yield $\Bar{h}_{\mathrm{p}}$; see inset of Fig.~\ref{fig:phase-plot}\textsf{C}.
 A broad range $[\xi_c,\xi^*)$ is characterized by strong growth of $k^{\to b_\mathrm{u}}$ with respect to $k^{\to a}$.
-This range depends on the system parameters but is typically broad for physiologically relevant scales, see Supplemental Material~\cite{supplementary}.
+This range depends on the system parameters but is typically broad for physiologically relevant scales (Supplementary Information, Fig.~S2 and S3).
 Particularly important are the parameters controlling the accessibility (e.g., $\epsilon_\mathrm{f}$ and $\epsilon_\mathrm{b}$) and the mechanosensitivity ($\Delta$ and $\ell_\mathrm{b}$) of the bound molecules.
-For the limit of force insensitive folding transitions $\Delta\to0$, we find $\xi_c\to\xi^*$, highlighting the crucial feature of force-sensitive coupling.
+In the limit of force-insensitive folding transitions $\Delta\to0$, we find $\xi_c\to\xi^*$, highlighting the crucial feature of force-sensitive coupling.

-\section{Dynamic loading}
+\subsection{Dynamic loading}